laurenra7/HttpGetSpring/README.md

 See [REST in Spring 3: RestTemplate](https://spring.io/blog/2009/03/27/rest-in-spring-3-resttemplate) for tutorial and examples.

-Spring uses the Apache [HttpComponents](http://hc.apache.org/) [HttpClient](http://hc.apache.org/httpcomponents-client-ga/index.html) for the HTTP requests.
+Spring uses the [HttpClient](http://hc.apache.org/httpcomponents-client-ga/index.html) from [Apache HttpComponents](http://hc.apache.org/) for the HTTP requests.

 ### Build